-Apart from the SILS research groups that are dedicated to their own research, SILS contains several expertise centres that contribute to the research in- and outside of SILS with valuable technological expertise.
+Embedded in the SILS research groups that are dedicated to their own research, SILS contains several expertise centres that contribute to the research in- and outside of SILS with valuable technological expertise.
 The involved technologies have considerable importance for several research lines, and are therefore serving as underpinning technologies for the whole institute.

 van Leeuwenhoek Centre for Advanced Microscopy (LCAM)

 Director Prof. Dorus Gadella and operational manager dr Mark Hink

 The goal of the van Leeuwenhoek Centre for Advanced Microscopy-FNWI is to boost Life Sciences research using (optical) microscopy techniques.
 This expertise centre facilitates molecular cellular studies by providing support in translating biological questions into microscopy approaches and by providing state-of-the-art microscopy (training) infrastructure for researchers.
 Because of the integrated expertise and advanced instrumentation, the centre has triggered significant collaborative research projects both within and outside SILS.